Raster Function Editor

 • Parameters—Edit the parameter values of the function.
 If not set as public variables, these values will be the values that are used when running the template.

-• Variables—Set certain parameters as variables to expose them in the Analysis pane when running the function template by checking the IsPublic check box.
+• Variables—Turn on the IsPublic toggle button to expose a parameter as a variable when you open the raster function template to run it.
 Rename parameters in the Name column to provide additional context.
-Renaming the input raster parameter can be important when there are multiple raster inputs required for a chain of processes.
+For example, renaming the input raster parameter can be important when there are multiple raster inputs required for a chain of processes.

 Note: